BUILDING THE NEXT GENERATION OF IT PROFESSIONALS

 No, we’re an independent training provider.
-We have the same Education and Skills Funding Agency (ESFA) contract to deliver Apprenticeships in England.
+We have the same Education and Skills Funding Agency (ESFA) contract to deliver IT and Digital Apprenticeships in England.
 We are regulated by Ofsted and have to adhere to tough delivery standards set out by organisations including Pearson, Edexcel and City & Guilds.
 Many members of our team have worked in colleges and universities for most of their careers.
 When your son or daughter completes their IT Apprenticeships they will receive the same certificate and the same (though probably more) qualifications as if a college delivered the IT Apprenticeships.

 IT SPECIALIST TRAINING FROM GEEKY TRAINERS

 We have a great IT technical training team who will work alongside your son or daughter to ensure they get the most out of their IT Apprenticeships –we have Vendor Approved and / or Certified Trainers who have many years of experience within the IT industry, which means our IT Apprentices receive the latest engaging training.

 As parents or carers, you’re going to be concerned about safeguarding and that we look after your son or daughter whilst they’re on their IT Apprenticeships with us.
 Before we make arrangements for your son or daughter to attend an interview you can be sure that we’ve already been there and checked out the premises, the employer and the role.
 Employers can’t just phone up NowSkills and we send young people along for interview – we must have been there first.

 It’s worth asking other training providers if they’ve been to visit the employers before they send your child for an interview.